RizalAnas00/Godot-Game-1/README.md

 # Godot-Game-1
-This is 2D Game that I made using Godot Game Engine v 4.2
+This is 2D Game that I made using Godot Game Engine v 4.2 (v4.3 since PickUp Coin scene)

 This Project based by following tutorial from Youtube Channel named Brackeys All Assets used can be accessed through his video